SUNET/se-leg-mobile/PLUGINS.md

 * **source:** the source of the plugin (usually npm or git).
 * **variables:** optional field to define the variables to be passed to a plugin.
 Each variable is a _name/value_ pair.

-With this information the corresponding gulp task will create the plugin tag to be inserted in config.xml.
+With this information the corresponding gulp task will create the plugin tag to be inserted in _config.xml_.

 ```
 <plugin name="phonegap-plugin-barcodescanner" source="npm" spec="6.0.3">